James Bond Theme: Authorship and origin

-Monty Norman wrote the "James Bond Theme" and received royalties from 1962 until his death in 2022.
+Monty Norman wrote and composed the "James Bond Theme" and received royalties from 1962 until his death in 2022.
 Norman collected around £600,000 in royalties between 1976 and 1999.
 For Dr. No, Norman scored the film and the theme was arranged by John Barry, who would later go on to compose the soundtracks for eleven James Bond films.
 Courts have ruled that the theme was written by Norman, despite claims and testimony by Barry that he had actually written the theme.
-Norman has consequently won two libel actions against publishers for claiming that Barry wrote the theme, most recently against The Sunday Times in 2001.
+Norman consequently won two libel actions against publishers for claiming that Barry wrote the theme, most recently against The Sunday Times in 2001.

 Norman describes the distinctive rhythm of the guitar in the first few bars of the "James Bond Theme" as "Dum di-di dum dum".
-He said that it was inspired by "Good Sign, Bad Sign", a song he composed for a musical adaptation of V. S. Naipaul's novel A House for Mr Biswas, set in the Indian community in Trinidad.
+He said that it was inspired by "Bad Sign, Good Sign", a song he composed for a musical adaptation of V. S. Naipaul's novel A House for Mr Biswas, set in the Indian community in Trinidad.
 Norman showed his manuscript music from A House for Mr Biswas in a filmed interview and sang its lyrics.
-In 2005, Norman released an album called Completing the Circle that features "Good Sign Bad Sign", the "James Bond Theme", and a similar-sounding song titled "Dum Di-Di Dum Dum".
+In 2005, Norman released an album called Completing the Circle that features "Bad Sign, Good Sign", the "James Bond Theme", and a similar-sounding song titled "Dum Di-Di Dum Dum".
 For these songs Norman added lyrics that explain the origin and history of the "James Bond Theme".

-Though the "James Bond Theme" is identified with John Barry's jazz arrangement, parts of it are heard throughout Monty Norman's score for Dr. No in non-jazzy guises.
+Although the "James Bond Theme" is identified with John Barry's jazz arrangement, parts of it are heard throughout Monty Norman's score for Dr. No in non-jazzy guises.
 Barry's arrangement is repeated ("tracked") in various scenes of the first Bond film.
 This is consistent with the account given by Barry and some of the film-makers, contained in supplementary material on the DVD release of Dr. No: Barry was called in to make an arrangement of Norman's motif after Norman had completed the score.
-There is no information about the distinctive ostinati, countermelodies, and bridges introduced by Barry that are juxtaposed with Norman's motif in order to flesh out the arrangement.
+The origins of the distinctive ostinati, countermelodies, and bridges introduced by Barry that are juxtaposed with Norman's motif in order to flesh out the arrangement are less clear.
 These added musical figures have become as recognizable to listeners as Norman's motif, which is probably responsible for the controversy over the authorship of the "James Bond Theme" as listeners have come to know it.
-Also of note, the "James Bond Theme" introduction is very similar to a portion of Celia Cruz' Plegaria a La Roye as recorded in Cuba with La Sonora Matancera in 1954.